 - Chemical Peels – Chemical peels are advanced skin treatment options used to remove the outer layer of the skin.
 Peels with different strengths of chemicals namely light, medium and deep, are chosen on the basis of the severity of the blemish.
 Some popular chemical peels used to get rid of blemishes are Salicylic acid peel, TCA peel, pyruvic acid peel, Jessner’s peel, lactic acid peel, glycolic peel etc.

 - Laser Resurfacing – Laser resurfacing is an effective option to consider in removing dark blemishes on the face.
 This treatment uses light energy from laser to remove the top layer of the skin as well as stimulate the layers underneath in the production of collagen.
 Depending upon the severity of the blemishes, more than one session of laser resurfacing is required.
-The treatment is highly effective in getting rid of age spots, discoloration due to overexposure to the sun, improving skin texture as well as increasing skin elasticity.
+The treatment is highly effective in getting rid of acne scars, age spots, discoloration due to overexposure to the sun, improving skin texture as well as increasing skin elasticity.

 How To Prevent Blemishes On Face?

 Prevention is the best way to get a blemish-free face.
 We have listed some preventive measures and helpful tips to remove blemishes from face –

 - Healthy Hygiene Habits – Adopting healthy hygiene around yourself is the first step in preventing the occurrence of blemishes.
 Make sure to thoroughly cleanse your face in the morning and before going to bed.
 Change your sheets and pillowcases weekly to avoid any infection by bacteria.

 - Changes In Diet – Having a healthy diet rich in vitamin C and E will help to keep your skin healthy and blemish-free.
 Also, avoid dairy products such as milk, cheese and sugars that may be breaking you out.